December: What to Do in the Desert Garden

 Cut Back on Watering Established Plants

-By the end of December, you can stop watering succulents such as cactus, agaves, aloe, hesperaloe, and desert spoon.
+You can stop watering succulents such as cactus, agaves, aloe, hesperaloe, and desert spoon.
 Winter rains normally provide adequate water between fall and spring.
+Succulents can rot when they have cold, wet roots.

 Not sure how to adjust your watering schedule for December?